US agent, suspected smuggler killed off Puerto Rico coast

 The unit detected 218 “conventional aircraft incursions” on U.S. soil in the 2021 fiscal year, seized 1.1 million pounds of narcotics, $73.1 million in illicit currency, made more than 122,000 arrests and recued 518 people, according to CBP.

 Goodman reported from Miami.
-Associated Press writer Rebecca Santana in Washington contributed to this report.
+Associated Press writers Rebecca Santana and Eric Tucker in Washington contributed to this report.

 This version corrects the location of the shootout to 12 miles off the coast of Puerto Rico, not 144 miles.